tbensky/PrologScheduling/README.md

 ## Funny realization

-I've been dabbling with Prolog every since high school.
+I've been dabbling with Prolog ever since high school.
 That was 30+ years ago.
-In all of this time, this is the first Prolog program I've ever written myself, that actually does something useful.
+In all of this time, this repo comtains the first Prolog program I've ever written myself, that actually does something useful.
 (You can see some results of my dabbling [here](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog) and [here](https://arxiv.org/abs/2108.09893).)

 ## First a few thoughts